a89529294/Notes/Coding/Courses/CSS For JS/Rendering Logic Flow Layout.md

 - *min-content*,*max-content*, *fit-content* are *intrinsic* units since it depends on the element itself.
 In contrast *auto* is based on the parent.

 ## Height Algorithm
-How to make sure a wrapper is at last as tall as the view port.
+Here is one way to make sure a wrapper is at last as tall as the view port.
 ```css
 html, body {
   height: 100%;